scriptnull/vishnubharathi.codes/source/_posts/learning-to-sort.md

 }
 ```

-The thing that I miss out is the last section of merge where we copy the temp array to the source array.
+The thing that I miss out is the last section of the merge where we copy the temp array to the source array.

 #### Full code
 ##### Two queues